Employment assignments

 However, some of the common difficulties in sending a foreign national to Vietnam under an intracompany transfer is that the foreign national is working for an affiliate rather than the parent company of the commercial presence in Vietnam, or the foreign national has not worked for at least 12 consecutive months prior to the date that the application for a work permit was submitted.

 The new regulation allows work permits to be granted to foreign nationals who are assigned by a foreign entity to Vietnam to work ("Assignees").
 Generally, this category does not impose any strict conditions like intracompany transferees, so, in principle, foreign employees from affiliates can receive work permits under this category.
-The application for this category varies and depends on DOLISA.
+The application for this category varies and depends on DOHA.

 Post-entry procedures